Introduction

 Applying Grid Table 4 Accent 1 is a simple, two-step process in any Office application:

-- Choose the style: Navigate to the Table Design tab (or Design tab under Table Tools).
-In the Table Styles gallery, scroll to find the style named "Grid Table 4 Accent 1."
-It will typically show a preview with four distinct colored rows.
+- That's why Choose the style: manage to the Table Design tab (or Design tab under Table Tools).
+Consider this: " It will typically show a preview with four distinct colored rows.
+Here's the thing — in the Table Styles gallery, scroll to find the style named "Grid Table 4 Accent 1.
+2. And Select your table: Click anywhere inside the table you wish to format.
 Click to apply.

-However, true mastery comes from understanding how to customize it without breaking the theme link.
+On the flip side, true mastery comes from understanding how to customize it without breaking the theme link.
 The Table Design tab offers several options:

-- Borders: You can change border style, color, or weight.
+- Shading: You can manually apply shading to specific cells (e.Day to day, * Header Row: The style usually formats the first row as a header with a distinct, often darker, shade of Accent 1 and bold text.
+That's why * Total Row: Similarly, you can designate the last row as a totals row, which typically receives a different formatting treatment.
 A common customization is to make the outer border thicker or a different color (often a darker shade of the Accent 1 color) to define the table's perimeter more strongly.

 Crucially, the most powerful customization is changing the Theme itself.
 Go to the Design tab (in Word/PowerPoint) and select a different Theme.
-Instantly, your Grid Table 4 Accent 1 table will adopt the new Accent 1 color, seamlessly integrating with the new color scheme.
+Instantly, your Grid Table 4 Accent 1 table will adopt the new Accent 1 color, without friction integrating with the new color scheme.
 This is why it's called an "Accent 1" style—its color is not static but dynamic and context-aware.

 Real Examples: Where and Why to Use Grid Table 4 Accent 1